Ben Stokes: Mental health

 Stokes has been open about the mental health issues he has faced during his career.
 In June 2021 Stokes announced an indefinite break from cricket to focus on his 'mental wellbeing'.
-He later explained the combination of feeling let down over the ECB's handling of the Bristol nightclub incident, the impact of the COVID-19 pandemic, and the death of his father Ged Stokes in December 2020 due to brain cancer had led him to suffer from anxiety and panic attacks.
+He later stated that the combination of feeling let down over the ECB's handling of the Bristol nightclub incident, the impact of the COVID-19 pandemic, and the death of his father Ged Stokes in December 2020 due to brain cancer had led him to suffer from anxiety and panic attacks.
 As of August 2022 Stokes said he was still speaking to his therapist, and continuing to take anti-anxiety medication.

 I find sometimes people are a bit nervous to go into the detail about that kind of stuff with me.
 It's perceived you can't feel a certain way – that's a sign of weakness to show that you are not mentally feeling great.
 People think they can't ask people who have struggled.
 No. It's fine.
 I'll happily tell you as much as I possibly can.